OpenGene/fastp/README.md

 A prefix can be specified with `--umi_prefix`.
 If prefix is specified, an underline will be used to connect it and UMI.
 For example, UMI=AATTCCGG, prefix=UMI, then the final string presented in the name will be `UMI_AATTCCGG`.

+If the UMI location is read1/read2/per_read, fastp can skip some bases after UMI to trim the UMI separator and A/T tailing.
+Specify `--umi_skip` to enable the number of bases to skip.
+By default it is not enabled.

 ## UMI example
 The original read:
 ```